juliangruendner/ds_develop/installation_automatic.md

 *please note that this script will download ca. 2GB of data*

-open the install_prod_opal_poll.sh and change the configuration information to your server requirements,
+*open the opal_poll.config file and change the configuration information* to your server requirements,

 then execute `./install_prod_opal_poll.sh` in this repo